Yuhala/Yuhala.github.io/_pages/about.md

 Prior to UniNE, I earned a Computer Engineering diploma from the National Advanced School of Engineering (2018), Yaounde, Cameroon.

-In my free time I am an electronics hobbyist who loves tinkering with microcontrollers to build interesting [automation projects](https://github.com/Yuhala/pbl-electronics) or a Tech tinkerer experimenting with the latest AI tools.
+In my free time I am an electronics hobbyist who loves tinkering with microcontrollers to build interesting [automation projects](https://github.com/Yuhala/pbl-electronics) or a tech tinkerer experimenting with the latest AI tools.
 When I've got a bit more breathing room, I dive into [Kali Linux](https://www.kali.org/) and explore the art of ethical hacking.
 I also manage [The Tech Hub](https://dtechub.github.io), a programming and technology blog.

 <!---  I am passionate about microcontrollers, embedded systems, robotics -->